7Eddie20/Rebuild/Basics/Foundations/Foundations_summary.md

 > If getline is used after cin >>, it may skip input due to leftover newline characters. we fix it with cinIgnore(). `cin.ignore()` clears the leftover newline (`\n`) from the input buffer after `cin >>`, so `getline()` can read the next full line properly.
 --
 > `istringstream` allows you to treat a string like an input stream, enabling word-by-word extraction using the `>>` operator.
 It's ideal for parsing space-separated data like names, commands, or tokens from a single string.

---
->
+---

 ## Next Steps

-- [ ] [Optional: Follow-up tasks, like adding more practice or writing review notes]
+- practice data types